0xMukesh/hashnode-blogs/ckxokay6703avsns16yud4div.md

 `But you can create a sidebar manually`

-This would be the remaining code in `sidebars.js` file afterteh above tweeks
+This would be the remaining code in `sidebars.js` file after the above tweeks

 ```javascript
 /** @type {import('@docusaurus/plugin-content-docs').SidebarsConfig} */